philip-chen6/evolve/README.md

 ### what it does

-evolve generates a clean, interactive timeline for any topic you throw at it. you type something in, and our backend, powered by sonnet 4.5, builds a chronological story with key events. by default, it uses a single-pass generation for speed, but users can enable our multi-stage verification pipeline if they want more thoroughly vetted sources. the best part? the links actually work. we made sure of it. also the ui is nice.
+evolve generates a clean, interactive timeline for any topic you throw at it. you type something in, and our backend, powered by sonnet 4.5, builds a chronological story with key events. by default, it uses a single-pass generation for speed, but users can enable our multi-stage pipeline if they want more thoroughly vetted sources and more technical detail. the best part? the links actually work. we made sure of it. also like the ui is nice.

 ... read more on the [devpost](https://devpost.com/software/evolve-7wy19h)!